dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 ###What's the stuff in ConductR

-"Manage distributed applications" can sound a little hand wavey.
+_Manage distributed applications_ can sound a little hand wavey.
 What are the actual moving pieces of ConductR?

 It is a combination of: